d9pouces/PhotosOverride/README.md

 - pictures that have been added multiple times,
 - pictures of which the original is missing from disk.

-You must create the used keywords in Apple Photos.
+You must create the used keywords in Apple Photos and create smart folders to display pictures these keywords.

 ```bash